bholmesdev/32BitRackets/readme.txt

 32 BIT RACKETS

 Thanks for checking out the world's most advanced tennis match simulator (circa 2001)!
+If you're unfamiliar with the rules of tennis, you can brush up here: https://en.wikipedia.org/wiki/Tennis

 The controls are pretty simple:
 - Press A to Jump